macalinao/archie/README.md

 ------------

 ```
-node-arch archetype-name project-name --arg1 "My Argument"
+node-arch gen archetype-name project-name --arg1 "My Argument"
 ```

 * `archetype-name` is the name of the archetype you wish to use.
-This could also be a path to a directory if you specify the `--dir` option.
+This could also be a path to a directory if you specify the `-d` option.
 * `project-name` is the name of the project.
 The directory created is named this.
+(In the API this is the projectName variable)
 * `--var1 "My Variable"` represents a variable.

 Usage (API)